rubensworks/rubensworks.net/_posts/2022-01-21-querying-a-decentralized-web.markdown

 I can highly recommend [Ruben Verborgh's blog post on this topic](https://ruben.verborgh.org/blog/2021/12/23/reflections-of-knowledge/).

 In a decentralized Web, it is important that everyone can easily publish there data, without requiring highly complex or expensive software to run on their servers.
-Therefore, it is reasonable to **consider simple data documents as the minimal data API**, since these are the simplest and cheapest method of publishing data.
+Therefore, it is reasonable to **consider plain data documents as the minimal data API**, since these are the simplest and cheapest method of publishing data.
 Therefore, a query engine should always be able to handle query execution over documents.
 But if the query engine detects the presence of a more expressive API,